Products / Drilling Fluids

 • Use warmer water (above 50°F) for better hydration

-• Add defoamer to pit (few ounces per 100 gal as needed)
+• Add defoamer to pit (few ounces per 100 gal)

 • Check for leaky pump seals or plungers sucking air